Dev-Dami/miniparse/docs/walkthrough.md

 ## Performance Optimizations

 ### 1. String Parsing Instead of Regex
-Miniparse avoids regex for tokenization, using character-by-character parsing which is significantly faster.
+dd-miniparse avoids regex for tokenization, using character-by-character parsing which is significantly faster.

 ### 2. Conditional Component Loading
 Components are only instantiated if enabled in the configuration, reducing memory usage.